 As its name implies, Hidden Lake is "hidden" on the north side of Nason Ridge just southwest of Lake Wenatchee.
-It is an extremely easy 1/2 mile hike up a formal trail to the lake.
+It is an extremely easy 1/2 mile hike up a formal USFS trail to the lake.
 It is highly recommended as a good place to take children.
-It can be quite popular for day hikers but the lake is about 10 acres in size so you should be able to find some solitude.
-There are both Westslope Cutthroat Trout and Eastern Brook Trout in this lake which average about 9 inches in length.
+It can be quite popular for day hikers but the lake is about 8 acres in size so you should be able to find some solitude.
+WDFW conducted a fish population survey during the summer of 2023 and determined that Eastern Brook Trout were likely the only trout species present, of which averaged about 9 inches in length.

 Getting here: